bamhm182/WETPLATE/README.md

 ```

 # Resizing
-In theory, you could put as many entities and children as you need to, but it might look bad.
-It is programmed to
+In theory, you could add as many entities and children as you need to, but it might not format properly if you have a
-automatically space them based on the number of entities, but it might start to look pretty bad if you have a ton.
+ton.
+I wrote this for about 4 layers deep and 7 wide.

 If you need more entities than the default resolution allows for, you can change it by editing gui.py and changing the
 geometry from "1000x520" and the default width for draw_org() from 1000 to whatever you need.